 The extent of the sector's involvement in the preparation of the RBMPs is limited; there is no specific approach regarding this sector for the public participation activities regarding the RBMP/PoM development (see the general discussion of public participation activities).
+Therefore, the extent to which the specific measures have been discussed and agreed with the agricultural sector cannot be assessed at this point.

-10 According to information from the Greek authorities provided in late 2014, the PoM-Implementation Progress Report- submitted by EL as a reply to an EU enquiry in December 2014 contains more information on costs of individual measures.
+19 According to information from the Greek authorities provided in late 2014, the PoM-Implementation Progress Report- submitted by EL as a reply to an EU enquiry in December 2014 contains more information on costs of individual measures.
 The PoM-Implementation Progress Report (national level) was provided via WISE on 22.1.15 and has not been assessed to date.